devdeliw/website/content/_index.md

 # dev-undergrad.dev

-This website is meant for publishing stuff I do during my undergrad years.
+This website showcases my academic work and projects during my undergraduate studies at UC Berkeley.

 I study astrophysics and applied math at UC Berkeley, focusing on quantum mechanics and computing.
-My knowledge of math/physics is high; my knowledge of computer science is not as high.
+While my knowledge is primarily in mathematics and physics, I’m actively expanding my computer science skills.

 I enjoy writing aesthetic tex notes--though nothing can beat something handwritte--and like doing fun coding projects in